gitpan/App-pathed/README.md

     Prints each path element on its own line.
-If this option is not specified, the path elements are printed on one line, joined by the default path separator as reported by [Config](http://search.cpan.org/perldoc?Config) - usually a colon -, like you would normally specify the `PATH` variable.
+If this option is not specified, the path elements are printed on one line, joined by the default path separator as reported by [Config](https://metacpan.org/module/Config) - usually a colon -, like you would normally specify the `PATH` variable.

 - `--check`, `-c`

-    Checks whether each path element is a readable directory and prints warnings if necessary.
+    Checks whether each path element is readable and prints warnings if necessary.
+    Does not check whether the path element is a directory because `pathed` can also be used for specifying multiple files such as configuration files.
     Warnings are printed only once per path element, even if that element occurs several times in `PATH`.

     When `--check` is used, the path is not printed. `--check` and `--split` are mutually exclusive.

 - `--var`, `-v` `<variable>`

-    Use the indiated environment variable.
+    Use the indicated environment variable.

 - `--sep`, `-e` `<separator>`

-    The default path separator is what [Config](http://search.cpan.org/perldoc?Config) reports - usually a colon - but with this option you can specify a different separator.
+    The default path separator is what [Config](https://metacpan.org/module/Config) reports - usually a colon - but with this option you can specify a different separator.
 It is used to split the input path and to join the output path.